The Best Places To Eat in the Park

 The park's restaurants aren’t as much about five-star dining (with one notable exception) as they are about kicking back in a friendly, one-of-a-kind atmosphere to enjoy hearty fare.

-The Old Faithful Inn (tel.
-1-866-599-6674): Don’t miss a chance to linger over a meal under the soaring stone-and-timber architecture of the park’s best hotel.
+The Old Faithful Inn Dining Room (tel.
+307/344-7311): Don’t miss a chance to linger over a meal under the soaring stone-and-timber architecture of the park’s best hotel.
 The menu leans toward steak, seafood, and local favorites like bison.

-- The Lake Yellowstone Hotel (tel.
+The Lake Yellowstone Hotel Dining Room (tel.
 307/344-7311): A tinkling piano, Victorian details, and large picture windows over the lake give this restaurant Yellowstone’s most elegant air.

-The Best Places to Eat Outside the Parks
+The Best Places to Eat Outside the Park

 You might be practically in the wilderness out here, but the park’s gateway towns boast some mighty fine dining choices.

 In Jackson, Wyoming: It’s tough to pick just one favorite in the culinary capital of Wyoming, but Snake River Grill (tel.
 307/733-0557) has long been the preferred stop of locals and guests alike for its inventive, genre-blending dishes ranging from Asian-style noodles to quail.
 It’s a splurge, but a worthy one.

 In Cody, Wyoming: Cassie’s Supper Club (tel.
 307/527-5500) is a brothel turned cowboy eatery, plating up some of the best steaks in the Rockies.
 After dinner, country bands hold court over the bustling dance floor.